BJ's Wholesale Club Holdings Inc. (BJ) Shares Up Despite Recent Market Volatility

 Is It Worth Investing in BJ’s Wholesale Club Holdings Inc. (NYSE: BJ) Right Now?

-BJ’s Wholesale Club Holdings Inc. (NYSE: BJ) has a price-to-earnings ratio that is above its average at 20.59x. and a 36-month beta value of 0.47.
+BJ’s Wholesale Club Holdings Inc. (NYSE: BJ) has a price-to-earnings ratio of 20.45x that is above its average ratio.
+Additionally, the 36-month beta value for BJ is 0.48.
+There are mixed opinions on the stock, with 12 analysts rating it as a “buy,” 1 rating it as “overweight,” 9 rating it as “hold,” and 1 rating it as “sell.”

 Will You Miss Out On This Growth Stock Boom?